-St Joseph's is a Catholic Infant School for children aged 4-7 years and is part of the St Thomas Catholic Academies Trust.
+St Joseph's is a Catholic Infant School for children aged 2-7 years and has been part of the St Thomas Catholic Academies Trust since 2021.
 The school was opened in 1971 and is owned by the Diocese of Northampton.
 The school capacity is 180 pupils.
-The school also has an on-site community Pre-School with a separate admission procedure to the school.
+The school also has an on-site Pre-School with a separate admission procedure to the school.